 Love your leftovers

 But consume with caution.
-Eating days-old turkey or prawns that smell like a science experiment carries some risks.
+Eating days-old turkey or prawns that smell like a science experiment carries risks.

 If you're sending guests home with leftovers, give them ice packs or blocks from the freezer to keep their food chilled on the way home.